ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 !!! tip "Sentinel-1C acquisitions now supported for ARIA-S1-GUNW products"

     The code used for processing ARIA-S1-GUNW products has been updated to support Sentinel-1C acquisitions.
-You can now find archived ARIA-S1-GUNW products that include S1C acquisitions, and S1C acquisitions will be used for On Demand processing as appropriate.
+You can now find archived ARIA-S1-GUNW products that include S1C acquisitions, and S1C acquisitions can be submitted for processing ARIA-S1-GUNW On Demand using the HyP3 API or SDK.
+Vertex support for submitting requests for On Demand ARIA-S1-GUNW products including S1C acquisitions is coming soon.

 ### ARIA Frame ID Maps